 - study time left in accordance with the extent of the degree programme and

 - an appropriate higher education degree and

-- the required higher education degree must be completed by 31 July (when applying in spring application period) or by 31 December (when applying in autumn application period)
+- the required higher education degree must be completed by 31 July (when applying in spring) or by 31 December (when applying in autumn)

 - at least three year of work experience in the relevant field after the date of issue of the higher education degree required for eligibility (or after the date of issue of a Finnish post-secondary or higher vocational level diploma in any field of education).

 - Work experience must be verified with an employment certificate provided by the employer.
 An employment certificate must indicate details such as the exact start and end dates of employment, the employer’s contact information, work duties, as well as working hours for part-time work.
 If the employment continues, the applicant should request a temporary employment certificate from the employer.